"Empowering low resource communities through education, infrastructure, and research."

 Advisor & Founder

-Goutham is a sophomore at the University of Rochester pursuing a B.S./B.A. dual degree in Data Science and Epidemiology, respectively.
+Goutham is a senior at the University of Rochester pursuing a B.S./B.A. dual degree in Data Science and Epidemiology, respectively.
 He originally joined Refresh Bolivia during his sophomore year in high school as a volunteer, attending the RB Summer 2017 trip to assist with video production and general volunteer work.
 Goutham continues to assist with producing grant application videos as well as educational videos for COVID-19 awareness.
 He is planning to assist with education-related projects and potentially establish a University of Rochester chapter during his undergraduate career.
 Goutham hopes to eventually obtain a Master's degree and PhD in a public health-related field.

 Andrea is currently pursuing a joint MBA and masters in international studies at the Wharton School.
 Formerly, she was a consultant at the Boston Consulting Group and an analyst at the World Bank.
 She graduated from Harvard College in 2014 with a degree in Government and Economics.
 Andrea founded Refresh Bolivia in 2009 and served as president; now she continues her involvement as an advisor to the executive board.